Case Study: Recruiting In New Online Teacher Markets

 The Challenge: Building A Unique Teacher Team

-- Access to a niche bilingual talent pool.
+1. Access to a niche bilingual talent pool, fast.

 When recruiting in bulk, precision can be sacrificed by speed without the right structures in place.
-The real challenge is designing a system that delivers both consistently, even during seasonal periods.
+The real challenge is designing a system that delivers both consistently, even during ramp up periods.
 We had our work cut out for us!”

 Entering New Markets: Building A Pipeline From Scratch